arichornlover/YouTubeRebornPlus/README.md

 1. **Cercube:**

-> - Block all advertisements.
->
-> - Enable background playback.
+- Block all advertisements & Enable background playback.

->
-> - Set default player quality on WiFi & Celullar.
+- Set default player quality on WiFi & Celullar.

->
-> - Save videos in high resolution, save videos as audio-only, save public playlists (beta).
+- Save videos in high resolution, save videos as audio-only, save public playlists (beta).

->
-> - Manage and share downloads to any app.
->
-> - And more...
+- And more...

 2. **iSponsorBlock:** Skips annoying sponsor ads inside videos. iSponsorBlock is based on [SponsorBlock engine](https://sponsor.ajay.app/).
 This is the iOS version of the SponsorBlock extension.

 3. **YTABGoodies:** allow you to disable some YouTube A/B testing features.
 It is a combination of several tweaks, such as:

-> - YouAreThere: disable "Video paused.
+- YouAreThere: disable "Video paused.
 Continue watching?" popup in the YouTube app when you play a long video.

->
-> - YouRememberCaption: make YouTube remember your video caption setting (if not already).
+- YouRememberCaption: make YouTube remember your video caption setting (if not already).

->
-> - YTNoCheckLocalNetwork: block the Local Network permission popup.
+- YTNoCheckLocalNetwork: block the Local Network permission popup.

->
-> - YTSystemAppearance: sync the YouTube theme (dark/light) with the system theme.
+- YTSystemAppearance: sync the YouTube theme (dark/light) with the system theme.

 4. **NOYTPremium:** remove YouTube Premium upsell alerts.